Honda HR-V: Malaysia

 The HR-V was launched in Malaysia in February 2015 as a locally assembled model with three trim levels: S, E and V. All variants were updated in May 2016 where the previously offered 16 inch alloy wheels were swapped for 17 inch.
-A limited 'Mugen' edition based on the V trim was launched in February 2018 and was limited to 1,020 units.
+A limited Mugen edition based on the V trim was launched in February 2018 and was limited to 1,020 units.
 Bookings open for the facelift version in July 2018 and in November 2018, a facelift HR-V was showcased during the 2018 Kuala Lumpur International Motor Show.
 In January 2019, the facelifted HR-V was launched with four trims: 1.8 E, 1.8 V, 1.8 RS and Sport Hybrid i-DCD.
 Malaysia became the only country outside of Japan to officially market the Vezel/HR-V hybrid.
-It was reported that 3,000 facelifted HR-V units was delivered with a total of 8,500 bookings.
-Fast forward to August 2021, Honda Malaysia announced prices for the updated HR-V Hybrid.
-Coming in at RM114k, it gets an updated kit list that's similar to the 1.8V model.
-This includes LED headlights and foglight, a seven-inch touchscreen with Apple CarPlay and Android Auto and a new colour choice.